St. Louis Ribs vs Baby Back Ribs: Which Are Best?

 St. Louis ribs versus baby back ribs: Which ribs will satisfy your taste buds best?

-When it comes to barbecue, the debate between St. Louis ribs and baby back ribs is a hot topic among food enthusiasts.
-Both types of ribs have their unique qualities that make them favorites in the grilling world.
+When it comes to the best of American barbecue, the choice between St. Louis ribs and baby back ribs is a hot topic among food enthusiasts.
+Both types of ribs have their unique qualities that make them favorites in the barbecuing and grilling worlds.

 I was brought up thinking baby backs were the best for BBQ.
 Then, on a recent trip eating my way through St. Louis, I became a big fan of St. Louis–style ribs.